rubocop/rspec-style-guide/README.md

     # bad
     describe Article do

-      describe "#summary" do
+      describe '#summary' do

-        context "when there is a summary" do
+        context 'when there is a summary' do

-          it "returns the summary" do
+          it 'returns the summary' do
             # ...
           end
         end